BandmanJD/ecommerce-qa-portfolio/TestExecution/TestExecution.md

 ## Execution Approach

-Test cases were executed manually using Chrome browser and blisk on Windows 11.
+Test cases were executed manually using Google Chrome (Chromium-based browser) on Windows 11.

+Responsive and cross-device validation was performed using:
+- Blisk (primary tool for simultaneous desktop and mobile viewport simulation)
+- Mobile Simulator - Responsive Testing Tool (Chrome Extension for device profile emulation)

 Each test case was validated against expected results defined in the Test Cases document.
-Any discrepancies were to be logged as defects; however, no critical defects were observed during execution.
+Any discrepancies were investigated and documented as defects where applicable.

-Blisk was used for responsive validation where applicable.
+The Inventory module UI defect (BUG-001) was identified during responsive testing on mobile viewport simulation and verified across multiple tools.

 ---